Unlike many cities, Hull does not have a public memorial which lists all the names of the fallen in the First World War.

 While many First World War records are incomplete or lost, there are regimental histories, and organizations, such as the Commonwealth War Grave Commission, the Public Records Office and the Imperial War Museum which can help trace those that died.
 There is a growing number of Genealogy sites which access records on line, although you invariably have to pay for these services.

-The Kingston Upon Hull Memorial, has looked at many of these sources to provide you the most accurate information possible on each Hull casualty.
+The Kingston Upon Hull Memorial, has looked at all these sources to provide you the most accurate information possible on each Hull casualty.
 The website also receives regular feedback from relatives and promptly updates contributions to ensure that this is a reliable, accurate and comprehensive data base.
 The reader can search by name, regiment, or date of death.
 More interestingly by plotting the addresses of the fallen, it is possible to visually show the impact of casualties on local communities over time.
 Unlike books, or lists of names on war memorials, mistakes on the database can be easily corrected and anomalies clarified and discussed.
 The website is also easily accessible on line, and free of charge to use.
 Over time it is hoped to add photographs of the fallen and a picture gallery of all war memorials in Hull.
 This will help those unable to access Churches or other buildings, to see the many and varied ways casualties were remembered in Hull.
 All contributions, amendments and photographs to the site are welcomed and acknowledged.
 You can also leave your contact details on the website, if you wish to be contacted directly regarding your relatives.
 This Memorial Site is for You, for Kingston Upon Hull, and for all for those interested in the First World War.